juddc/Dipper/README.md

 ## Compiling Dipper

-You don't actually have to compile Dipper to try it out.
-You can run it with any Python 2 interpreter such as PyPy 4 or CPython 2.7.
+You don't actually have to build the Dipper interpreter to try it out.
+Dipper is written in RPython, which is a subset of Python 2, which means you can run it with any Python 2 interpreter such as PyPy 4 or CPython 2.7.

+Dipper depends on several libraries included with RPython, so you'll need to download the PyPy source and place it into the `pypy-source` directory whether you're compiling to native code or not.
+There are no other dependencies.

 Simple hello-world example: